openlayers/openlayers/changelog/upgrade-notes.md

 #### Fixed coordinate dimension handling in `ol/proj`'s `addCoordinateTransforms`

 The `forward` and `inverse` functions passed to `addCooordinateTransforms` now receive a coordinate with all dimensions of the original coordinate, not just two.
-If you previosly had coordinates with more than two dimensions and added a transform like
+If you previously had coordinates with more than two dimensions and added a transform like
 ```js
 addCoordinateTransforms(
     'EPSG:4326',